View

 </View>

-View can be used to implement multi-column layouts with maximum of 12 columns.
-On every View.Item, you can pick the amount of columns this item should take.
+View can be used to implement multi-column layouts with a maximum of 12 columns.
+On every View.Item, you can specify the number of columns this item should take.

 <View gap={4} direction="row">